bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*ScYd6pUibdFOSaiSuJsaTA.png" class="graf-image" /></figure>### DYNAMIC PARTS

-JAMstack websites don’t have to be static.
+JAMstack websites don't have to be static.
 There are great services available to help bring some dynamic data to your product.

 #### Custom functions